ingakv/stack-interpreter/README.md

 # BPROG - Stack Interpreter

-This is a simple concatenative, stack-based, programming language interpreter that can do simple math, io, parsing, and simple code blocks.
-I wrote this in Rust.
+This is a simple concatenative, stack-based, programming language interpreter that can do simple math, io, parsing, and simple code blocks, written in Rust.

-However, this version does not pass the majority of the tests.
-This is due to an issue concerning the order in which the variables or operations are executed.

-The previous version with less functionality is commit 2d53a09e53b97eb99820a3f1148bf8b8e7d9efd9

 ## Usage